izaxs/wireguard-note/WIREGUARD.md

 # Setup WireGuard
-Note: Assume Ubuntu as the OS
+Note: Assume Ubuntu 20.XX LTS as the OS

 This is only a minimal setup for a VPN with a single node bouncing server